 Working capital loans

-A working capital loan may be a good fit if you just need a small amount of cash to keep your business operating smoothly.
+A working capital loan may be a good fit if you need just a small amount of cash to keep your business operating smoothly.
 However, keep in mind that repayment periods are short and interest rates can sometimes be higher than with other types of business loans.

 Small business term loans